NKI-AI/dlup/CONTRIBUTING.rst

 Write Documentation
 ###################
-DLUP could always use more documentation, whether as part of the official DLUP docs, in docstrings, or even on the web in blog posts, articles, and such.
+Dlup could always use more documentation, whether as part of the official dlup docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback